 The answer is simple but it takes strict discipline.

-- Reduce the size of the application by reducing it in smaller sub systems!
+- Reduce the size of the application by reducing it in smaller sub systems and fewer components!
+Look at micro services.
 This sounds ridiculous but if you reduce the size of the code base, by reducing the number relationships between structures the application will become simpler.
 If you reduce the number of developers that work on the project it will also become simpler to work on.

 Restructure the application.
 No, I am not saying go and code in a single file.